dbpotato/net_log/README.md

 nread - Netlog's reader will work as a network client or server depending on passed parameters.
-For example use : **nread 4156** to start reader as a server awaiting connections from NetLog instances, use : **nread localhost 4156** to start reader as a client trying to connect to NetLog instance.
+For example use : **nread 4156** to start reader as a server awaiting connections from NetLog instances, use : **nread 4156 localhost** to start reader as a client trying to connect to NetLog instance.

 # License